work-ed-cyber/Introtowirelessnetworks/README.md

 <ul>
 <li>Students will understand the fundamental principles underlying wireless networks, including how data is transmitted and received wirelessly.</li>
   <br>
-<li>Students will be able to identify and define the key components in a wireless network such as routers, access points, and wireless adapters.</li><br>
+<li>Students will be able to identify and define the key components in a wireless network, such as routers, access points, and wireless adapters.</li><br>

 <li>Students will grasp how Wi-Fi technology enables wireless communication between devices and explore different Wi-Fi standards.</li><br>